-In terms of risk and vulnerabilities assessment, Islam et al. [9] present a risk assessment framework that starts with a threat analysis followed by a risk assessment to estimate the threat level and the impact level.
+In terms of risk and vulnerabilities assessment, Islam et al. [14] present a risk assessment framework that starts with a threat analysis followed by a risk assessment to estimate the threat level and the impact level.
 This leads to an estimate of a security level for formulating high-level security requirements.
 The security level is qualitative, such as "low", "medium", and "high".
-Vanciu et al. [10] compare an architectural-level approach with a code-level approach in terms of the effectiveness of finding security vulnerabilities.
-Wang et al. [11] discuss their work on temporal metrics for software vulnerabilities based on the Common Vulnerability Scoring System (CVSS) 2.0.
+Vanciu et al. [15] compare an architectural-level approach with a code-level approach in terms of the effectiveness of finding security vulnerabilities.
+Wang et al. [16] discuss their work on temporal metrics for software vulnerabilities based on the Common Vulnerability Scoring System (CVSS) 2.0.
 They use a mathematical model to calculate the severity and risk of a vulnerability, which is time dependent as in this work.
-Gawron et al. [12] investigate the detection of vulnerabilities in computer systems and computer networks.
+Gawron et al. [17] investigate the detection of vulnerabilities in computer systems and computer networks.
 They use a logical representation of preconditions and post conditions of vulnerabilities, with the aim of providing security advisories and enhanced diagnostics for the system.
-Wu and Wang [13] present a dashboard for assessing enterprise level vulnerabilities that incorporates a multi-layer tree-based model to describe the vulnerability topology.
+Wu and Wang [18] present a dashboard for assessing enterprise level vulnerabilities that incorporates a multi-layer tree-based model to describe the vulnerability topology.
 Vulnerability information is gathered from enterprise resources for display automatically.
-Farnan and Nurse [14] describe a structured approach to assessing low-level infrastructure vulnerability in networks.
+Farnan and Nurse [19] describe a structured approach to assessing low-level infrastructure vulnerability in networks.
 The approach emphasizes a controls-based evaluation rather than a vulnerability-based evaluation.
 Instead of looking for vulnerabilities in infrastructure, they assume that the network is insecure, and determine its vulnerability based on the controls that have or have not been implemented.
-Neuhaus et al. [15] present an investigation into predicting vulnerable software components.
+Neuhaus et al. [20] present an investigation into predicting vulnerable software components.
 Using a tool that mines existing vulnerability databases and version archives, mapping past vulnerabilities to current software components, they were able to come up with a predictor that correctly identifies about half of all vulnerable components, with two thirds of the predictions being correct.
-Roumani et al. [16] consider modeling of vulnerabilities using time series.
+Roumani et al. [21] consider the modeling of vulnerabilities using time series.
 According to these researchers, time series models provide a good fit to vulnerability datasets and can be used for vulnerability prediction.
 They also suggest that the level of the time series is the best estimator for prediction.
+Li et al. [22] present VulPecker, a tool for automatically detecting whether source code contains a particular vulnerability.
+Pang et al. [23] propose a technique based on a deep neural network to predict vulnerable software components.
+They claim that their technique can predict vulnerable Java classes in Android applications with high accuracy.
+Anand et al. [24] propose a model for classifying security patterns according to the type of vulnerability they address, claiming that their model helps software developers to select an appropriate security pattern once they know the type of vulnerability they would like to remove.
+The authors also claim that their classification scheme identifies missing security patterns, when no patterns can be found for particular vulnerabilities.
+Salfer and Eckert [25] consider the attack surface and vulnerability assessment of automotive electronic control units (ECUs).
+They propose a method and metric for assessing the attack surface and predicting the effort for a code injection exploit using ECU development data.
+They also provide an application of their method and metric to a graph-based security assessment.